 Finish off with some fresh chopped parsley.
 Serve the Homemade Potato Soup with bread or crackers.

 - 4 cups Chicken Broth water can be used

 - 1 can Evaporated Milk

-- Add the chicken broth and bring to a boil.
-Reduce heat and cook until potatoes and carrots are fork tender.
+- Add the chicken broth and bring the soup to a boil.
+Reduce the heat and cook until potatoes and carrots are fork tender.

-- Once the potatoes and carrots are done, add the evaporated and whole milk.
+- Once the potatoes and carrots are done, add the evaporated and milk.
 Stir and cook until milk is heated.
-Add 1 tablespoon or so of parsley if you wish.
+Sample and adjust seasoning if needed.
+Add 1 tablespoon or so of chopped parsley if you wish.
 Serve.

 Thank you for stopping by and checking out my family’s favorite recipes.